Cardi B Has Deleted Her Instagram After A Beef WIth Azealia Banks

 “I’m from the hood.
 I speak how I speak I am how I am.
 I did not choose to be famous people choose me!
 People followed me on Instagram and the people gave me a platform to introduce my talent,” Cardi B wrote.

-She also posted a lengthy message on Instagram that some eagle-eyed fans were able to capture before the artists deleted her account.
+She also posted a lengthy message on Instagram that some eagle-eyed fans were able to capture before the artist deleted her account.
 In the message, Cardi B called Banks out for consistently demeaning other black women before saying she hoped the artist found peace and confidence in herself instead of trying to tear other people down.

 READ.
 HER.
 CARDI pic.twitter.com/AHWXL2vRLh